aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-replacement/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Upgrading from System.Drawing.Common to Aspose.Drawing is a seamless and straightforward process.
-Aspose.Drawing offers a fully compatible C# API (and other .NET platform languages API), preserving the same class names, functions, and interfaces.
+Aspose.Drawing offers a fully compatible Java API (and other Java platform languages API), preserving the same class names, functions, and interfaces.
 To migrate, simply update your project reference from `System` to `Aspose` and recompile the application.
 Once completed, your application will work smoothly across different platforms, delivering consistent results.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-You can conveniently download a trial package of <a href="https://www.nuget.org/packages/Aspose.Drawing">Aspose.Drawing</a> from the Nuget packages portal or directly obtain the .DLL file from the <a href="https://releases.aspose.com/drawing/net/">Aspose releases portal</a>.
+You can conveniently download a trial package of <a href="https://www.nuget.org/packages/Aspose.Drawing">Aspose.Drawing</a> from the Nuget packages portal or directly obtain the .DLL file from the <a href="https://releases.aspose.com/drawing/java/">Aspose releases portal</a>.
 The Aspose.Drawing library uses the System.Drawing namespace and can be used to replace System.Drawing.Common without changing source code.
 Additionally, the <a href="https://www.nuget.org/packages/Aspose.Drawing.Common">Aspose.Drawing.Common</a> package is also available, which uses Aspose.Drawing namespace and can be used side-by-side with System.Drawing.Common.
-For detailed instructions on installing Aspose.Drawing, please refer to the <a href="https://docs.aspose.com/drawing/net/installation/">Aspose.Drawing installation guide</a>.
+For detailed instructions on installing Aspose.Drawing, please refer to the <a href="https://docs.aspose.com/drawing/java/installation/">Aspose.Drawing installation guide</a>.
 </p>

 ## Conclusion

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Microsoft's System.Drawing.Common drawing library has significant shortcomings when used on non-Windows platforms due to its dependencies on 3rd party native libraries.
-Considering Microsoft's recent article regarding the breaking change of behavior on non-Windows platforms for .NET 6 and their migration recommendations, Aspose.Drawing serves as a suitable replacement for System.Drawing.
+Considering Microsoft's recent article regarding the breaking change of behavior on non-Windows platforms for Java 6 and their migration recommendations, Aspose.Drawing serves as a suitable replacement for System.Drawing.
 Aspose.Drawing can be effortlessly implemented on diverse platforms as a robust 2D graphic engine, effectively resolving compatibility issues and enhancing rendering quality for non-Windows platforms.
 </p>